-There are 2 key economic variables that have affected the Council during 2021/22 and which will continue to impact the Council going forward into 2022/23 and likely beyond.
-The recent Covid-19 pandemic and the related service and financial pressures continues to impact.
+There are 2 key economic variables that have affected the Council during 2022/23 and which will continue to impact the Council going forward into 2023/24 and likely beyond.
+Recovery from the recent Covid-19 pandemic and the related service and financial pressures continues to impact.
 Instability in the wider economy and inflation is also having a direct impact on Council service provision, priorities, expenditure and funding.
-Various recent events including Brexit and the War in Ukraine are contributing to the rising inflation and cost of living.

-The Bank of England (BoE) has made several increases in interest rates in an attempt to reduce the rising level of inflation.
-The target for inflation had been set at 2% and interest rates had been previously reduced and held at a low level for some time as inflation was below this level.
-Interest rates have started to rise again during 2021/22 in line with rising inflation.
-At April 2022, inflation stood at 9%, a sharp increase from 1.5% as at April 2021, with further increases expected during 2022/23.
+The Bank of England (BoE) has made numerous increases in interest rates in an attempt to reduce the rising level of inflation.
+The target for inflation had been set at 2% and interest rates, which had previously been held at a low level for some time, have steadily risen during 2022/23 to the highest level in a number of years.
+At April 2023, inflation stood at 8.7%, with further increases expected during 2023/24.

 Increases in inflation have a potential impact on the prices of procured and commissioned goods and services and future wages.
-After a period of low wage increases for a number of years, particularly in the public sector.
-As part of its budget setting process for 2021/22 a staggered pay rise was agreed equating to an average of 2% for Council staff.
-For 2022/23, no pay increase has been agreed and discussions are ongoing with trade unions and COSLA at a national level.
+After a period of low wage increases for a number of years, particularly in the public sector, pressure is growing for higher wage increases to mitigate the effects of increased inflation.
+As part of its budget setting process for 2022/23 a staggered pay rise was agreed equating to an average of 5% for Council staff.
+For 2023/24, no pay increase has been agreed and discussions are ongoing with trade unions and COSLA at a national level.
 Any agreed pay award over and above the funding provided by the Scottish Government will lead to further pressures for Local Authorities.